-- Coordinating, guiding and supporting ECTs' professional development. - Reviewing ECTs' progress regularly during the induction period. - Undertaking two formal assessment meetings over the induction period. - Coordinating input from other staff if required. - Carrying out progress reviews in terms where a formal assessment does not occur. - Informing ECTs following progress reviews of the determination of their progress against the 'Teachers' Standards'. - Sharing progress review records with ECTs, the headteacher and the appropriate body. - Informing ECTs of the judgements to be recorded in the formal assessment record and inviting ECTs to give their comments. - Observing the teaching of ECTs and providing feedback. - Letting ECTs know how they may raise concerns about their induction programme and personal progress both inside and outside the school. - Taking prompt, appropriate action if ECTs are facing difficulties. - Ensuring all monitoring and record-keeping is completed in a manner which is streamlined and reduces burdens, including ensuring all evidence requested from ECTs draws on existing or working documents.
+- Coordinating, guiding and supporting ECTs' professional development. - Ensuring that subject mentors complete all training specified by the appropriate body and that they are given time to do this. - Reviewing ECTs' progress regularly during the induction period. - Undertaking two formal assessment meetings over the induction period. - Coordinating input from other staff if required. - Carrying out progress reviews in terms where a formal assessment does not occur. - Informing ECTs following progress reviews of the determination of their progress against the 'Teachers' Standards'. - Sharing progress review records with ECTs, the headteacher and the appropriate body. - Informing ECTs of the judgements to be recorded in the formal assessment record and inviting ECTs to give their comments. - Observing the teaching of ECTs and providing feedback. - Letting ECTs know how they may raise concerns about their induction programme and personal progress both inside and outside the school. - Taking prompt, appropriate action if ECTs are facing difficulties. - Ensuring all monitoring and record-keeping is completed in a manner which is streamlined and reduces burdens, including ensuring all evidence requested from ECTs draws on existing or working documents.

-Mentors are responsible for:
+Subject mentors are responsible for:

-- Regularly meeting with the ECT for structured sessions to provide effective, targeted feedback. - Working in collaboration with the ECT and other staff members involved in the ECT's induction to help ensure the ECT receives a high-quality induction programme based on the ECF. - Providing or coordinating effective support for the ECT, including phase- or subject-specific mentoring. - Taking prompt, appropriate action if the ECT is facing difficulties.
+- Attending termly meetings / seminars to support them in their understanding of their role. - Regularly meeting with the ECT for structured sessions to provide effective, targeted feedback. - Working in collaboration with the ECT and other staff members involved in the ECT's induction to help ensure the ECT receives a high-quality induction programme based on the ECF. - Providing or coordinating effective support for the ECT, including phase- or subject-specific mentoring. - Taking prompt, appropriate action if the ECT is facing difficulties.